novafacing/cgc-challenges/challenges/PRU/README.md

 Medium/Hard - A CRS will have to understand the emulator and use that to feed and transform values in the register states to prove vulnerability.
 ### Fixing
 Easy - a contraint needs to be applied on the register arg2 form of SCAN in much same way it is applied on the immediate form.

+### Read Notes

+* REad a ton in main, then execute it as emulated instructions but not many checks on anything